turingschool/mod-0-curriculum/session2/index.md

 #### Booleans

-Use your Googling skills to figure out <strong>what a boolean is used for in programming</strong> and jot down your notes in the box below.
+Use your Googling skills to figure out <strong>what a <span class="vocab">boolean</span> value is used for in programming</strong> and jot down your notes in the box below.

 <textarea rows="4"></textarea>